 It is indeed necessary even after following everything stated above.
 No matter how many manual actions you take, there should be a program that continuously monitors every activity.
 It is possible only if you have an Antivirus program.
 Windows 10 includes Windows Defender, and it can protect you from primary threats.
 Also, the latest additions include ransomware protection by default.
 However, you should solely depend on it only if you are fully aware of your internet browsing habits.

 I recommend more than just a plain antivirus like an Internet Security program that has an inbuilt firewall and spam protection.
 Bitdefender Total Security is a perfect choice with advanced antivirus protection, two-way Firewall protection, and Cloud-Antispam.
+Read out full Bitdefender Total Security review for more details.

 Update Windows Device Drivers